capmeth/acid/docsite/docs/reference/markdown.md

 ```
 ````

-This value indicates how the block should be highlighted (for HighlightJs) as well as which extension CoBE should use to parse the code for rendering (if applicable).
+This value indicates how the block should be highlighted as well as which extension CoBE should use to parse the code for rendering (if applicable).